 First steps to letting your property

-There are a number of items all property owners need to be aware of when becoming a landlord, whether you are an investor landlord or you just want to retain your property and gain some return.
+There are a number of items all property owners need to be aware of when becoming a landlord, whether you are an investor landlord or you just want to utilise your property to receive income.

 SLL will make sure that all our landlords are up to date with all the requirements to being a successful landlord.
 Some of the steps below are regulation and some are good practice.
-We will appraise your property and advise all the steps you need to take.
+We will appraise your property free of charge and advise all the steps you might need to take.
 We will help you along the way to being a legally compliant and successful landlord.

 Everything below can be explained further during our visit, or in the office.